CEC Raja calls meeting tomorrow as PTI petitions ECP against Section 144 in Lahore

 Soon after the announcement, the district administration banned on public gatherings through the invocation of Section 144 in the Punjab capital, citing concerns in the wake of a Pakistan Super League (PSL) match in the city.

-Subsequently, the PTI approached ECP offices in Islamabad and Lahore and filed petitions against the interim government’s move.
+Subsequently, the PTI approached ECP offices and the courts against the interim government’s move, saying that the imposition of Section 144 should be declared null and void.

 Petition filed in ECP Central Secretariat